Credit Card Merchant Fees in Canada

 - add rules about mobile payments and issues related to processors.

-In 2012 the Competition Bureau of Canada took Visa and MasterCard to court over surcharging and honour-all-cards rules.
+In 2012 the Competition Bureau of Canada took Visa and MasterCard to court over surcharging and honor-all-cards rules.

 The Case Before the Competition Tribunal